lkrms/pretty-php/README.md

 ### A note about PHP versions

-Your PHP runtime must be able to parse the code you're formatting, so if *PrettyPHP* is running on PHP 7.4, for example, you won't be able to format code that requires PHP 8.0.
-Similarly, to format PHP 8.1 code, *PrettyPHP* must be running on PHP 8.1 or above.
-If it fails with `"<file> cannot be parsed"` and your syntax is valid, check your PHP version.
+If your PHP runtime can parse your code, *PrettyPHP* can format it, so if formatting fails with `"<file> cannot be parsed"` even though your syntax is valid, run `php -v` to check your PHP version.

+## License

+MIT

 ## Installation

 ### PHP archive (PHAR)

-You can [download] the latest version of *PrettyPHP* packaged as a PHP archive and use it immediately:
+You can [download] the latest version of *PrettyPHP* packaged as a PHP archive and use it straightaway:

 ```shell
 curl -Lo pretty-php.phar https://github.com/lkrms/pretty-php/releases/latest/download/pretty-php.phar